wojzarychta/maze/README.md

 There are traps located on a board, which after stepping in end the game.
 If players is next to a trap he's going to be informed about it.
 Full maze is going to be displayed only on the beggining of the game.
 Afterwards displayed is only a quarter in which players is currently located.
 You move with wasd.
-Player's location is marked with '#'; behind players path is left consisting of '.' symbols.
+Player's location is marked with '#'; behind player there's path being left consisting of '.' symbols.